 Many conditions can contribute to shoulder pain.
 The most common cause is rotator cuff tendinitis, a condition characterized by swollen tendons.
-Another common cause is impingement syndrome, which occurs when the rotator cuff gets caught between the acromion and humeral head.
+Another common cause is impingement syndrome where the rotator cuff gets caught between the acromion and humeral head.
 In other cases, shoulder pain may result from injury to the neck, biceps, or another part of the body - a phenomenon known as referred pain.
-Other causes include arthritis, torn cartilage, torn rotator cuff, bone spurs, pinched nerve, broken, dislocated or frozen shoulder, spinal cord injury, and heart attack.
+Other causes include arthritis, torn cartilage, torn rotator cuff, bone spurs, pinched nerve, broken, dislocated, or frozen shoulder, spinal cord injury, and heart attack.
 Treatment depends on the cause and severity of the case.
 Common therapeutic approaches include physical therapy, occupational therapy, shoulder immobilization, anti-inflammatory drugs, and surgery.